flawnson/flawnson.github.io/docs/_posts/2020-10-03-tools-I-use.md

 ---
 layout: post
 title: "The Tools I use"
-categories: [Jekyll]
+categories: [ development ]
-tags: [featured, test]
+tags: [ tools, opinion, featured]
+created: Apr 17, 2020 10:00 PM
-image: assets/images/12.jpg
+image: assets/images/17.jpg
 ---

 # The Tools I Use

-Created: Apr 17, 2020 10:00 PM
-Edited: Sep 27, 2020 6:01 PM
-Publicised: No
-Subtopic: Tools
-Topic: Programming

 This page is for keeping track of the software and hardware I use on a regular basis, as well as instructions for setup and other customizations if reference needed in the future.